 Destined for Our Glory

-In 1 Corinthians 2:6-7 Paul talks about a message of wisdom, God’s wisdom, that was hidden in the past.
+In 1 Corinthians 2:6-7, Paul talks about a message of wisdom, God’s wisdom, that was hidden in the past.
 A message “that God destined for our glory before time began.”
-Here the predestination concerns the gospel message, that Jesus came to earth as God incarnate, died as an atoning sacrifice for our sin, and offered salvation to all who would believe.
+Here the predestination concerns the gospel message, that Jesus came to earth as God incarnate, died as an atoning sacrifice for our sins, and offered salvation to all who would believe.
 This is similar in nature to the passage in Acts 4:28 we looked at earlier.
 While the Acts passage looked at the crucifixion itself, this passage is referring to the message of the cross, the significance of the crucifixion.
 God predestined that the gospel message would be the means of bringing us to salvation.

 Predestined for Adoption

 The two passages in Ephesians 1 are a part of Paul’s description of the spiritual blessings that we have ‘in Christ’.
 And I believe that context is important.
 The things he describes are for those who are ‘in Christ’.
 For many, myself included, this is a reference to corporate election.
 These blessings are bestowed on those who are a part of the body of Christ.
 They are given because of where we are, not the means of getting us there.